ARTI1208/ISP_DZ1/README.md

-# ISP_DZ0
+# ISP_DZ1 (Onegin/Hamlet sorting)

-Onegin/Hamlet sorting.
 Sorts text file lines by the beginning (ignoring whitespaces and punctuation marks), then by the beginning of reversed lines (with same ignoring), then writes these results in out/res.txt alongside with original text.

 ## Build && run
 On linux, you can build using CMake